 Discussion

 Rather than assuming that populations are primarily regulated by species-specific carrying capacities, our multispecies production model assumes that both intra and interspecific competition stunts growth as total biomass approaches the environment’s maximal load.
-This assumption is conceptually similar to aggregate production models (Bundy et al., 2012; Fogarty et al., 2012; Mueter & Megrey, 2006) as it is rooted in the idea that total production, and consequently system-level maximum sustainable yield (MSY), is limited by the amount of resources available in a given ecosystem.
+This assumption is conceptually similar to aggregate production models (Bundy et al., 2012; Fogarty et al., 2012; Mueter & Megrey, 2006) as it is rooted in the idea that total production, and consequently system-level MSY, is limited by the amount of resources available in a given ecosystem.
 In contrast to aggregate production models, we also attempt to capture the dynamics of species within a community.
 Fisheries landings, competitive interactions, predation, and prey availability all affect species-level production (Lotka, 1925; Schaefer, 1954; Volterra, 1926).
 While our model explicitly accounts for landings, species interactions are implicitly accounted for by estimating species-to-species correlations (sensu Albertsen et al., 2018; see Gamble & Link, 2009 for a more explicit approach).
 Finally, by utilizing a state-space framework akin to single-species state-space production models (e.g., Millar & Meyer, 2000; Winker et al., 2018), we attempt to differentiate population processes from noise and bias introduced by surveys of fish populations.
 The overall structure of the model allows species-specific dynamics to be captured while avoiding the assumption that the dynamics of each species is isolated and independent from other species sharing the same space and potentially competing for the same resources.

 Our case study focuses on the population dynamics of commercially important demersal fish stocks off the east coast of Canada.
 This is an interesting case since most stocks in the area collapsed in the early 1990s (Lear, 1998), and the relative contribution of fishing and environmental impacts has been highly debated (Pedersen et al., 2017).
 We attempt to disentangle the impacts of fishing from environmental effects using our multispecies production model and, in doing so, we provide empirical evidence that environmental factors played a non-negligible role in the changes observed in the region.
 The focal species within each model all occupy the same ecosystem production unit and ultimately compete for the same resources (Pepin et al., 2014).
 It follows that total production at upper trophic levels should be limited by a regions’ finite resources, which is evidenced in our case study by the general support for models that impose a system-level carrying capacity.
 Beyond this, we found evidence for synchronous changes in the demersal fish community, which implies that a common bottom-up driver is impacting the dynamics of these species (see also Bundy et al., 2012).
 This is supported by species-specific studies on capelin (Mallotus villosus) and Atlantic cod in the region which highlight the influence of bottom-up drivers (e.g., Buren, Koen-Alonso, & Stenson, 2014; Buren, Koen-Alonso, Pepin, et al., 2014; Koen-Alonso et al., 2021; Regular et al., 2022).
 Taken together, evidence is mounting that fishing was not the sole cause of the collapses observed in the early 1990s.